-If administering more than one unit back-to-back, scheduled breaks are highly recommended between units.
+If administering more than one section back-to-back, scheduled breaks are highly recommended between sections.
 During the break, students are permitted to go to the restroom, stretch, and get a drink, if needed.
+Students must completely logout of TestNav after each section, even if they are completing more than one section in a testing day.